 Round: Knockout Phase (Second Leg)

 The Bayern and the Basel club managed to reach the Round 16 round of the knockout phase.
 The first leg of the Round 16 resulted in favor of the Basel as they ended the match with the score 1-0.
-The second leg was dominated by Bayern by a stunning score of 7-0 at the end of the game.
+The second leg was dominated by Bayern Munich where they destroyed Basel by 7-0 which is one of the biggest wins the Champions League history.

 The match was featured at the Allianz Arena stadium with the first and the last goal of the event scored in the 11th minute and 81st minute respectively by Robben.
 Muller and Gomez hit the post on the 42nd and 44th minute respectively before the end of half time.